Sklithro-Zelenic-Sebalci

 The village of Sklithro is located in the province of Florina, Greece.

-Before 1913 it was known as Zelenic in the region of Lerin in the Ottoman Empire.
-After 1913 it became part of Greece and on August 20, 1927 the name was changed to Sklithro.
+Before 1913, the village was known as Zelenich, situated in the region of Lerin within the Ottoman Empire.
+Following the Balkan Wars and the redrawing of borders, the village became part of the Greek state.
+On August 20, 1927, its name was officially changed to Sklithro.

 This website is dedicated to the people who came from and still live in Sklithro-Zelenic-Sebalci located in Aegean Macedonia.
 As you browse through the website, you will be taken on a journey from Neolithic times to the present.
 The narrative of this village is a compilation of documented material intertwined with the oral history passed on by our grandparents.
 We hope to also include stories and pictures of your ancestors who had to leave the village because of forced and or voluntary migration.